Planewalker/wings/README.md

 maintaining the site was no longer possible for Ken.
 Wings continues on Planewalker available at wings.planewalker.com.

+This archive is presented as is.
+The content may not have aged well over the years.
+We leave it to the reader to determine their own comfort level with the material.

+Links to locations off site may have rotted over time and left no forwarding address.
+This archive will not be updated to address link-rot but we hope Google and the good services of the Internet Archive (https://archive.org/) may be able to help you.

+Emails have been scrubbed from this archive for security reasons.

 A collection of fiction compiled by our fave Smoke mephit, Conjestico.
 ----------------------------------------------------------------------
 " Who's this?
 Another visitor to my hall of books?
 Well, fellow biblophile,